sebasoga/palenque/README.md

 [![Code
 Climate](https://codeclimate.com/github/sebasoga/palenque.png)](https://codeclimate.com/github/sebasoga/palenque)

-Tiny library to check is an Integer or String is palindrome.
+Tiny library to check if an Integer or String is palindrome.

 This was done as part of a short presentation at the [Bogota Ruby Meetup](http://www.meetup.com/bogota-ruby-meetup/events/153932032/) about creating Ruby Gems, slides are [here](https://speakerdeck.com/sebasoga/building-a-ruby-gem).